friendlyrobotnyc/Droidcon2017NYC/apollo_graphql_talk/apollo_graphql.md

 - A strongly-typed, caching GraphQL client for Android
 - Rich support of Types and Type Mappings
 - Code Generation for the Messy Parts
 - Query Validation at compilation

 ---
 ![fit](graphql.png)
-#Created based on Facebook's GraphQl Spec
+#Meets Facebook's GraphQL Spec
-- Works with any Graphql Query
+- Works with any GraphQL Query
 - Fragments
 - Union Types
 - Nullability